kevmancer/Mystic-Mantle/README.md

 # Mystic Mantle

- My first game project: Mystic Mantle, a game about a cape with magical powers!
+ Mystic Mantle is a game about a cape with magical powers!
 All visuals, music, and almost all vfx are made by me.
 Have fun and notify me about any issues you find along the way.